pococms/website/docs/technical-overview.md

 ```

-Invoking `poco` by itself builds the site, which means the following:
+Invoking `poco` by itself *builds* the site, which means it generates
+HTML for your directory tree of Markdown files.
+In more detail:

 * PocoCMS checks to make sure it's in a valid project, which
 means it looks for the `index.md` (or `README.md`) home page